Posted by Robert Half on 16 November 2015

 5. Keeping it positive

 Some of the top-rated methods to improving productivity, according to CFOs in the region, are employee motivation, improved training and development, and improved staff performance evaluation.
-One way to incorporate these ideas is by reframing the performance appraisal exercise as a career opportunity for managers and employees.
+One way to incorporate these ideas is by reframing the performance review exercise as a career opportunity for managers and employees.

 6. Change the scene

-Small gestures can go a long way in making the process of the employee performance appraisal less intimidating, especially for employees who aren’t usually comfortable with giving feedback.
+Small gestures can go a long way in making the process of the employee performance review less intimidating, especially for employees who aren’t usually comfortable with giving feedback.
 One way to lighten the mood would be to take it out of the office and do it in a more casual setting – for example, a nice restaurant or a café.
 This can help alleviate the stress of the evaluation, and facilitates having a more open conversation with the team member.